ToolForge

 Categories

-Free Zakat Calculator Pakistan 2026 — Current Nisab Values
+Free Zakat Calculator — Live Gold & Silver Nisab Rates

 Open Zakat Calculator

-No Registration Private & Secure 2026 Rates Updated
+No Registration Private & Secure Live Rates Supported

 What is Zakat and Who Must Pay It?

 Zakat is the third pillar of Islam, representing a mandatory religious obligation for every eligible Muslim.
 The word "Zakat" literally means "to purify" or "to grow."
-By giving a small portion of your wealth (2.5%) to those in need, you purify your remaining assets and invite spiritual growth and blessings (Barakah) into your life.
+By giving a small portion of your accumulated wealth (2.5%) to those in need, you purify your remaining assets and invite spiritual growth and barakah (blessings) into your life.

 Eligibility Criteria: Who is Liable?